BIN THE INCINERATOR - Supporting 'Keep Test Valley Beautiful' campaign

 of £25,000.00 Target Goal

 BIN THE INCINERATOR – KEEP TEST VALLEY BEAUTIFUL Help fight plans for a huge waste incinerator as big as Battersea power station or two Winchester Cathedrals’ overlooking the Test Valley.
 Keep Test Valley Beautiful and Longparish Community Association are jointly fundraising to campaign and pay for professional evidence.
 Please donate £5, £10 or £1000; whatever you can afford.
 The US company Wheelabrator is trying to persuade the Government to let them to build a “waste to heat and power” plant alongside the A303 just East of Andover.
-They may operate round the clock causing noise, pollution and flooding the countryside with light.
-Hundreds of vehicles -mostly heavy lorries would arrive or leave averaging one every four minutes.
+We firmly believe this is the wrong place for this kind of industrial building.
+Such a huge industrial building simply doesn't belong in the heart of the beautiful and environmentally sensitive countryside.
+It would potentially become the defining feature for the Test Valley in years to come, overshadowing the area known today for vistas of open rolling countryside, the finest chalk streams anywhere in the world and poplar with walkers and cyclists from all over the place.
 Those lorries will be travelling from up to 2 hours away, possibly more, as Hampshire already burns its own rubbish.
 All this will add much to global warming at a time when we are reaching the climate change point of no return.
 The drivers won’t work directly for Wheelabrator They will be told not to, but nothing will stop them using country roads avoiding blockages on the A34 and A303.
 With no factories close by there’s no use for the heat.
 So an 8 km trench will be dug to reach the National Grid.
-The plant will cast a huge shadow over part of a nearby solar farm, reducing its green power output.
-To us it just doesn’t make sense.
+Ironically this plant is so huge it will cast a shadow over part of a nearby solar farm, reducing its genuinely green power output.
+To us, it just doesn’t make sense.
 To them it means money in the bank.
 The campaign to fight this will cost a lot.
 For example, funding environmental reports as evidence will each cost £10,000 or more.
 Keep Test Valley Beautiful are investigating various ways to raise funds, but please help now by donating here.
 Longparish Community Association are hosting this appeal and in the unlikely event any money is left over it will be used to benefit the community.

 Longparish Community Association